The Tenure Process

 Draft Portfolio

 The Year-3 portfolio serves as documentation of a candidate's FLO implementation strategies outlined in the ILP, as well as significant results, reflective critiques, and reflections on the Essential Competencies.
-At the end of year 3, this draft portfolio is presented to the candidate's panel for formative feedback.
+At the beginning of Year-4, this Draft Portfolio is presented to the candidate's panel for formative feedback.

 Year 4 - Submission